ServiceNowNextExperience/graphiql/README.md

 **Do Not Install on a Prod Instance--for Dev Use Only**

 ## Installation
 1. Simply use source control to fork this repo and install that into your ServiceNow instance using Studio.
+(Use the "Fork" button at the top right of this page.)
 2. Make sure that introspection is enabled at "System Web Services > GraphQL > Properties" (NOTE: DO THIS FOR DEV INSTANCES ONLY).
 3. Note: **turning on GlideRecord introspection** means that the *entire* schema of all your tables and fields will be downloaded.
 Needless to say this will take a couple of minutes each time the schema updates in the client.
 If you are not using the GlideRecord_Query API you will want to leave this off, but luckily you only take this hit the first time you load the GraphQL client each day.